greysoftcrazy/oop_kurs/tems/tema1.md

 ---

-Here's a qu iz about Gitbook
+Here's a quiz about Gitbook

 |                  | Good | Bad |
 | ---------------- | ---- | --- |